bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 ![](/img/run-nmp.png)

-The **Run yarn command** Step can install javascript dependencies automatically to your project without having to configure the it manually.
+The **Run yarn command** Step can install javascript dependencies automatically to your project without having to configure it manually.

 ### Native dependencies